Sphaeralcea ambigua: Native habitat

 Desert globemallow is native to parts of California, Nevada, Utah, Arizona, and New Mexico in the United States and Sonora and Baja California in northwest Mexico.
 It grows well in alkaline soils, both sandy and clay, usually in the company of creosote bush scrub and desert chaparral habitats, at 150–2500 m in elevation.
 It is found in the Mojave, Great Basin, and Sonoran desert ecoregions.

+Pollinators

+Numerous bee pollinators visit this flower.
+The solitary ground-dwelling bee Diadasia ochracea is a specialist pollinator of this mallow.

 Cultivation

 S. ambigua is cultivated as an ornamental plant by specialty plant nurseries for use in desert and drought-tolerant gardens, and a native plant its desert region's natural landscaping and habitat restoration projects.
 It requires full sun and can do well with natural rainfall, although supplemental watering increases flowering.
 Sandy, desert soil with good drainage is preferred, but it is tolerant of some clay.
 It is winter hardy in USDA Zones 6–10, withstanding temperatures as low as -10°F. General maintenance is low.
 Plants may be periodically cut back to maintain a vegetative look.
 Propagation is easy by seed, but tricky by vegetative cuttings.